This news item was first published 20 January 2017. Click here for all updates on this case since 20 December 2016

 Find details of how to:

-10 September 2018: Asked Westminster for a revised ETA on the information they promised we would receive by 6 September.
+10 September 2018: We asked Westminster for a revised ETA on the information they promised we would receive by 6 Septemberin response to our Freedom of Information Act request

 6 September 2018: As 20 working days had passed since we submitted the FOI request to Westminster on 7 August, we asked when we could expect the information.
 We also asked for answers to the two, simple questions we have asked repeatedly since 26 April, most recently in a revised form on 22 August.
 "There was a fair amount to look through and establish what we could or couldn’t disclose.
 The advice we have given Pret was based on a timeline of implementation which I believe will form part of the response you get to your request.
 I will chase the officers involved today to progress this with the minimum of further delay."